Pomax/are-we-flying/docs/index.md

 ![so many planes!](./images/plane-icons.png)

-And then with some tactical JS we can swap the correct icon in based on the plane we're flying:
+And then we can swap the correct icon in, based on the plane we're flying:

 ```javascript
 export const defaultPlane = `plane.png`;